Mythic-Projects/Titanium/README.md

-[Paper-0072] Fix Furnace cook time bug when lagging by Aikar [Paper-0076] Optimized light level comaprsions by Aikar [Paper-0085] Use a Shared Random for Entities [Paper-0121] Reduce IO ops opening a new region [Paper-0144] Improve Minecraft Hopper Performance [Paper-0168] Disable ticking of snow blocks
+[Paper-0072] Fix Furnace cook time bug when lagging by Aikar [Paper-0076] Optimized light level comaprsions by Aikar [Paper-0085] Use a Shared Random for Entities [Paper-0090] Improve Maps (in item frames) performance and bug fixes by Aikar [Paper-0121] Reduce IO ops opening a new region [Paper-0144] Improve Minecraft Hopper Performance [Paper-0168] Disable ticking of snow blocks